Does your dog lean on you? Most dog parents have experienced a pooch leaning on their legs at least once in their lives.

 But why do they do it?
 Well, theories about leaning dogs abound, but here are a few likely reasons your dog may be leaning on you.

-Dogs Lean For Security
+Some Dogs Lean For Security

-Dogs get a boost in positive chemicals released in the brain when they are in the presence of a treasured human.
-If your dog associates you with happiness, they most likely associate you with safety as well.
+Dogs get a boost in positive chemicals released in the brain when they’re in the presence of a treasured human.
+If your dog associates you with happiness, they most likely associate you with safety, as well.

-Dogs Lean For Dominance
+Some Dogs Lean For Dominance — Maybe

-Some argue that the reason your dog leans on you, or sits on your feet, is to invade your space.
-They are showing you who is boss by being up in your space and establishing dominance.
+Some argue that the reason your dog leans on you or sits on your feet is to invade your territory.
+They’re showing you who’s boss by being up in your space and establishing dominance.

-If you’re comfortable with your dog leaning on you, go ahead and let her do it.
+If you’re comfortable with your dog leaning on you, go ahead and let them do it.
 If you have a larger or heavier dog, however, make sure you are ready at any and all times for the mighty lean!